![]() |

 Pelican Inn in Newbury, with a companion (it has been claimed that the Inn

 was the Marlborough Castle, but this is incorrect).
-After dinner there was
+After dinner there was a

-said the Duke.
+Duke.
 On

 entering the yard, however, he was so smitten with the woman's beauty and